MS-06F Zaku II

 280 mm Zaku bazooka

-The H&L-SB25K/280 mm Zaku bazooka fired armor-piercing explosive rounds effective against mobile suits and battleships.
-The bazooka used a four-round magazine and could be stored on the rear waist armor when not in use.
+The H&L-SB25K/280 mm Zaku bazooka was another standard weapon for Zaku type mobile suits.
+The bazooka fired armor-piercing explosive rounds effective against mobile suits and battleships.
+The weapon used a four-round magazine and could be stored on the rear waist armor when not in use.

 Heat Hawk Type 5

 The Heat Hawk Type 5 was an axe-shaped melee weapon with a super-heated blade powered by the Zaku II’s reactor.
-The heated edge allowed it to melt through enemy armor.
-When not in use, it was stored on the waist armor.
+The heated edge allowed it to melt through enemy armor effectively, making it one of the most feared close-combat weapons of the war.
+When not in use, the heat hawk was stored on the waist armor.

 Cracker grenades